 Answer: If your canine is small, he can take naps or sleep while he is still in the wheelchair.
-Although, even small pups shouldn’t be allowed to sleep long in the wheelchairs as it may affect their comfort.
-When its his time for sleep, release him from the wheelchair so that he can lie comfortably and sleep in his own position.
+Although, even small pups shouldn’t be allowed to sleep long in wheelchairs as it may affect their comfort.
+When its his time for sleep, release him so that he can lie comfortably and sleep in his own position.

 Question: What is the best wheelchair for small dogs?

 Answer: The Best Friend Mobility is the best choice for small dogs.
-It is made of non-rust aluminum material for extra light weight.
-It has both front and back harness for optimum support and protection.
+It is made of non-rust aluminum material for extra lightweight.
+It has both front and back harnesses for optimum support and protection.
 It can be easily adjusted for various heights, lengths, and widths.
 Best wheel support for easy movement.
 In short, this product is the best choice if you have a small dog.

 Question: How do I measure my dog for a wheelchair?